 Judicious!
 Appropriate and judicious!

 And indeed, what a marksman we have been offered tonight.
 It is a detail of course, even if no one would ever argue a wrongful death under such circumstances; that the music had not yet started.
-At the precise moment of coughing, the deceased cougher was, technically, still within the bounds of the intermission.
+At the precise moment of coughing, the now-deceased cougher was, technically, still within the bounds of the intermission.
 I do grant you this observation, and how keen an ear you have.
 However!
 Surely you’ll agree with the crowd that there was something particularly distasteful and dishonest to the way in which the coughing was carried out?
 A simply unnecessary, almost vomital, retching at the very end?
 A detail, yes.
 But, in the end, when it comes down to split-second decision-making, the marksman, bless him, decided that he could simply not let such lack of decorum pass.
 A difficult decision to be sure.
 But judicious.
 I’m sure you agree.

 Filthy dog of a whore!